"Let not the world judge you for being a woman.

 The Golconda are a secretive order of female monks renowned for physical and mental prowess.
 These warrior women train extensively to become masters of stealth and unarmed combat.
 Beyond the fighting mat, they study to educate themselves in reading, writing, mathematics, literature and languages.
 It is the golconda belief that women are the equal of men and that through hard work and study, a woman can master anything.

 The Golconda divides itself geographically into abbeys.
 Each abbey consists of 50-100 members living and working in a communal fashion in a stone and wood long house which they build themselves.
 These abbeys are usually a few kilometers outside of a small town.
-The Golconda has abbeys in the following locations:
+The Golconda has abbeys in or near the following locations:

 Sisters will often move between monasteries to study under different matriachs and experience different parts of the world.